Is Stevia Good for Me? 5 Things You Should Know

 Obesity: The zero-calorie nature of stevia while being over 300 times sweeter than sugar makes it a good substitute, and it’s also a great way to fight against obesity.
 More than that, stevia leaves and extract lessen the craving for sweet and fatty foods, unlike sugar.

 Inflammatory bowel disease: To counter these diseases of the intestine and colon, stevia can have anti-inflammatory effects on colonic epithelial cells.
 It also inhibits the contractions of intestinal smooth muscle, meaning it can help against diarrhea.

 Dental caries: Also known as tooth decay, dental caries is one of the harmful effects of sugar because it encourages the growth of harmful bacteria in the mouth.
+You may even have to visit your dentist in Drummoyne regularly to alleviate this dental problem.
 In contrast, stevia suppresses the growth of these bacteria and secretes less acid than sugar.

 As you can see, the consumption of stevia is not only safe, but it can also benefit the body in many ways.
 If you’re having problems with any of these diseases, substituting sugar for stevia might be the right move.

 If you see stevia advertised in any product, you now know what to expect and how it’ll affect your body.
 If you’re still asking “is stevia good for me?”, then go back and read this article again!
 Its nature and its benefits definitely outweigh the supposed risks, and it is surely healthier than sugar.
 So instead of sweetening your drink with sugar, why not try stevia?